UPDATE: ROCKFORD (WIFR) – A Rockford man is avoiding prison time, but will spend some time in jail for shooting and killing his best friend.

 Futrell has been charged with involuntary manslaughter.

-Phillip Futrell, 19, has been charged with Involuntary Manslaughter.
+Philip Futrell, 19, has been charged with Involuntary Manslaughter.
 The victim and suspect were at Futrell's home in the 1000 block of DeAnna Drive with several other people when the shotgun was discharged.

 The Winnebago County Sheriff's Department says a shotgun was recovered at the scene.
 The charge against Futrell was authorized after review with the Winnebago County State's Attorney's Office.
 Futrell has been lodged in the Winnebago County Jail.